Homeowners in DeSantis’s Florida face a costly and unique problem

 Florida home values are only the 18th highest in the country, according to Zillow, so pricey real estate doesn’t explain the nation’s highest homeowners insurance rates.
 The state, for sure, gets battered by hurricanes and other types of extreme weather and that has an impact.
 But that, surprisingly, isn’t the biggest problem, either.

-Instead, Category 5 fraud and abuse have made Florida’s homeowners insurance market so unprofitable that 15 carriers have become insolvent in the state since 2020—and others refuse to do business there.
-“This is a manmade catastrophe,” says Logan McFaddin, vice president of state government relations at the American Property Casualty Insurance Association.
+Instead, Category 5 fraud and abuse have made Florida’s homeowners insurance market so unprofitable that 15 carriers have become insolvent in the state since 2020 — and others refuse to do business there.
+“This is a man-made catastrophe,” says Logan McFaddin, vice president of state government relations at the American Property Casualty Insurance Association.
 “It’s not just the weather.
 It’s frivolous litigation and fraud.”

 After years of dawdling, the Florida legislature passed a slate of insurance reforms in 2022 and this year, which DeSantis backed and signed.
 The insurance industry praised the legislation as essential to luring carriers back to the state and lowering costs for consumers.
 But there are likely to be years of legal challenges ahead, and premiums could go even higher before they start to drift down.

 DeSantis ought to have a solid record to run on, given that Florida is America’s fastest-growing state and it broadly outperforms the US economy.
 But the governor’s record leaves some explaining to do, including problems DeSantis has brought on himself.
-His battle with the Disney Corp. began as a culture-war dispute.
+His battle with the Disney Corp. began as a culture war dispute.
 But it has grown into a giant legal battle pitting the governor against the state’s biggest taxpayer, with Disney CEO Bob Iger calling DeSantis “anti-business.”

-Meanwhile, a law DeSantis signed in May, addressing illegal immigration, has caused an exodus of workers that’s hurting farm owners, construction firms and other types of businesses.
+Meanwhile, a law DeSantis signed in May, addressing illegal immigration, has caused an exodus of workers that’s hurting farm owners, construction firms, and other types of businesses.

 Florida’s insurance woes predate DeSantis.

-Extreme weather linked with climate change is pushing insurance costs up in many areas exposed to it, including Florida and other states vulnerable to storms, floods, fires and droughts.
+Extreme weather linked with climate change is pushing insurance costs up in many areas exposed to it, including Florida and other states vulnerable to storms, floods, fires, and droughts.
 But Florida's insurance costs are considerably higher than in other disaster-prone states, and nobody addressed the causes of Florida's insurance crisis during DeSantis's first term as governor.

 Florida has long been a haven for scammers, with laws that made insurance companies especially vulnerable to lawsuits.
 Until recently, Florida had “one-way attorney’s fees,” which meant that insurers had to pay the legal fees of any policyholder who sued and won, while insurers had to pay their own legal costs if they won.
-Another quirk of Florida law was the ability of policyholders to “assign” benefits to a third party, such as a contractor, who would sue the insurer on their behalf, sometimes without the policyholders’ awareness.
+Another quirk of Florida law was the ability of policyholders to “assign” benefits to a third party, such as a contractor, who would sue the insurer on their behalf, sometimes without the policyholder's awareness.

 [Drop Rick Newman a note, follow him on Twitter, or sign up for his newsletter.]